-Many of the important metrics are defined on a user level, and it's a good idea to think about how to aggregate them to a team level.
-Sometimes you may want a simple sum (how many projects did all team members create in total), other times the number of users who satisfied certain conditions (what proportion of team members executed at least 5 blocks).
+Many of the important metrics are defined on a user level, and it's a good idea to think about how to aggregate them at a team level.
+Sometimes you may want a simple sum (how many projects did all team members create in total?) and other times the number of users who satisfied certain conditions (what proportion of team members executed at least five blocks?).

 3. Define your segments

 Once you've defined the customer journey and associated metrics, you can include additional information about user segments.
-For us, there are three big segments: business users – which are further split by the company size, individual users & hobbyists, and students.
+For us, there are three big segments: business users – which are further split by the company size — individual users and hobbyists, and students.

 Keeping our Notion CRM up to date

-While you could get more granular information in the dedicated tools (Stripe, Mixpanel), the main value is in having a bigger picture in a centralized place that everyone can access.
+While you could get more granular information in the dedicated tools (Stripe, Mixpanel, etc.), the main value is in having a bigger picture in a centralized place that everyone can access.

 This is where Deepnote comes into play.

-Deepnote is a notebook tool that can help you query the modeled data in the warehouse, fetch databases from your Notion pages through the Notion API, join and transform them as a combination of SQL and Python, and finally, update the relevant Notion fields.
+Deepnote is a collaborative data notebook that can help you query the modeled data in the warehouse, fetch databases from your Notion pages through the Notion API, join and transform them as a combination of SQL and Python, and finally, update the relevant Notion fields.

 What workflows does this enable?